w3f/polkadot-wiki/docs/learn-scams.md

 ### Check twice before sending DOT/KSM

 A good practice to take in consideration is to verify the address you are sending crypto to.
-If you don't know that account, you probably shouldn't be sending your assets to there.
+If you don't know that account, you probably shouldn't be sending your assets there.
 It is very important to understand that crypto is a decentralized space, if you lose your assets, that is on you.

 ### Keep your personal data secure

-One should never, share their secret key with anyone, nor any other personal data that is associated with you.
+One should *never*, share their secret key with anyone, nor any other personal data that is associated with you.
 It's recommended to store your information safe on paper or on a hardware wallet.